 The CHP Board of Visitors was established to provide guidance and oversight with the College of Health Professions’ mission, vision and curricula.
 This BOV works collaboratively with the Dean to establish relationships that foster the growth of the health professions and quality health care within and beyond our local community.

-Susan grew up in Connecticut and obtained her BA from the University of Connecticut.
-She began her MBA program at the University of Connecticut and then moved to San Francisco, where she completed her course work at the University of California, Berkeley's Haas School of Business.
+Bader grew up in Connecticut and obtained her BA from the University of Connecticut, where she began her MBA program before moving to San Francisco to complete her coursework at the University of California, Berkeley's Haas School of Business.
+Prior to her work with Connecticut Orthopaedics, she was CFO for O,R&L, Inc., a full-service construction firm with offices in Branford, Connecticut, and Winter Park, Florida.

 Brittis earned his medical degree from New York Medical College.
 He completed a general surgery internship at North Shore University Hospital–Cornell Medical Center and an orthopedic surgery residency at Columbia-Presbyterian Medical Center/New York Orthopaedic Hospital.
 He pursued advanced sports medicine training at Lenox Hill Hospital’s Nicholas Institute for Sports Medicine and Athletic Trauma.